Chart Color Schemes

 The employment environment in Ashby shows above-average strength when compared nationally

-Ashby's skilled workforce is notable, particularly in construction.
-Its unemployment rate was 3.1% as of September 2025, with an estimated employment growth of 4.0% over the past year.
+Ashby's skilled workforce is notable, with the construction sector being particularly well-represented.
+The unemployment rate was 3.1% in September 2025, below Greater Perth's rate of 4.0%.
+Employment growth over the past year was estimated at 3.8%.

 Frequently Asked Questions - Employment